 According to a poll commissioned by Time and CNN, two-thirds of American parents believe their children are spoiled.
-As this holiday season arrives on the tails of Hurricane Sandy’s devastation, families across the nation feel the pain of those still recovering from unimaginable losses.
-The sadness of the storm provides an opportunity for parents to encourage humanitarianism.
+As this holiday season arrived on the tails of Hurricane Sandy’s devastation, families across the nation felt the pain of those still recovering from unimaginable losses.
+The sadness of that storm and similar tradegies provide an opportunity for parents to encourage humanitarianism.
 Helping those in need is a giant step in ending the “I have to have it” syndrome with a child you feel you may have overindulged.

 According to an NPR report, “Most relief agencies say the best thing to give is money.
 That way they'll have the flexibility to buy the supplies that are needed the most.”
 You and your children could count change that you and they have saved and donate it to charities that provide essentials to disaster sites.